EnterpriseDB/tpa/clusters/README.md

 is a playbook that maps the desired roles to the provisioned instances.

-These files should be in a cluster-specific directory; the location must be passed to playbooks using «-e cluster_dir=path/to/dir» on the command line to set the variable named "cluster_dir".
+These files should be in a cluster-specific directory; the location must be passed to playbooks using «-e cluster=path/to/dir» on the command line to set the variable named "cluster".

 There are several examples in this directory.
 Start with test/